LL08-MathematicalModelling-dowell/100114-Message-Analysis/README.md

 # DoWell Message Analysis Project From DoWell UX Living Lab

-Welcome to the DoWell DoWell Message Analysis Project!
-The Message Analysis Project is a tool that allows users to extract text from images and analyze it to identify nouns, verbs, and adjectives.
+Welcome to the DoWell Message Analysis Project!
+The Message Analysis Project is a tool that allows users to extract text from images or from any paragraph and analyze it to identify nouns, verbs, and adjectives.
 It also provides an API for text analysis, making it easy to integrate into other applications.

 ## Features